How many roots and root canals does a tooth have?

 How does a dentist identify and locate all of a tooth’s roots and root canals?

-Long before your dentist ever begins performing your tooth’s actual root canal work, they’ll have taken dental x-rays.
-And these pictures can give them a substantial amount of information about how many roots and root canals your tooth has.
+Long before your dentist ever begins performing your tooth’s actual root canal work, they’ll have taken dental X-rays.
+And these pictures of your jaw can give them a substantial amount of information about how many roots and root canals your tooth has.

 1) Two-dimensional pictures.